goswami-13/goswami-13.github.io/_pages/publications.md

 * **Goswami, S.**, & Hemmati A. (2025).
 Destabilization of leading-edge shear-layer behind wall-mounted long prisms.
 Journal of Fluid Mechanics.
 (Under Review, December 2024)

 ### Accepted & Published Manuscripts:

+* **Goswami, S.**, & Hemmati, A. (2024).
+Influence of depth-ratio on turbulence transition in the wake of wall-mounted prisms.
+Journal of Fluid Mechanics (Accepted, November 2024).

 * Shojaee A. S., **Goswami, S.**, Lange C., and Hemmati A. (2025).
 A Neural Network approach to improve Reynolds Averaged Navier-Stokes modeling of bluff body wakes.
-AIP Advances (Accepted, January 2025)

-* **Goswami, S.**, & Hemmati, A. (2024).
-Influence of depth-ratio on turbulence transition in the wake of wall-mounted prisms.
-Journal of Fluid Mechanics (Accepted, November 2024)
+AIP Advances; 15 (2): 025018. ([Link](https://doi.org/10.1063/5.0251597))

 * **Goswami, S.**, & Hemmati A. (2024).
 Impact of depth-ratio on shear-layer dynamics and wake interactions around wall-mounted prisms.
 Physics of Fluids, 36(11). ([Link](https://doi.org/10.1063/5.0234476))